 - wearing protective gear (like knee pads) when exercising

 - opting for long sleeves and pants to prevent minor bruises

-Call your doctor if you’re bruising more frequently than usual and if bruising is accompanied by bleeding from anywhere else, such as in your urine.
+Call your healthcare provider if you’re bruising more frequently than usual and if bruising is accompanied by bleeding from anywhere else, such as in your urine.
 This could indicate a serious condition that should be looked at right away.

-It’s also important to be aware that unexplained bruising may be a sign of domestic violence or abuse.
-Your doctors are required by law to ask you questions to make sure you are safe in your domestic situation.
+It’s also important to be aware that unexplained bruising may be a sign of domestic violence or assault.
+Your healthcare providers are required by law to ask you questions to make sure you are safe in your domestic situation.

 If you need help because of domestic violence or sexual assault, talk with your healthcare provider, or access resources and assistance here.